eduardo-vitral/Vitral_Mamon2020a/README.md

 coeff_dens.txt, coeff_mass.txt : Tables containing the results of the polynomial fits.

 *** The results and codes here all use the Ciotti & Bertin 1999 approximation for the Sérsic parameter, b_n.
-For the results with the numerical results from equation 2 from Vitral &amp; Mamon 2020a, please email vitral@iap.fr.
+For the results and codes with the numerical results from equation 2 from Vitral &amp; Mamon 2020a, please email vitral@iap.fr.